juxor/afaq/markdown/secI4.md

 The free market can also have a negative impact on innovation.
-This is because, in order to please shareholders with higher share prices, companies may reduce funds available for real investment as well as R&amp;D; which would also depress growth and employment in the long term.
-What shareholders might condemn as "uneconomic" (investment projects and R&amp;D;) can, and does, make society as a whole better off.
+This is because, in order to please shareholders with higher share prices, companies may reduce funds available for real investment as well as R&amp;D which would also depress growth and employment in the long term.
+What shareholders might condemn as "uneconomic" (investment projects and R&amp;D) can, and does, make society as a whole better off.
 However, these gains are over the long term and, within capitalism, it is short-term gains which count.
 Higher share prices in the here and now are essential in order to survive and so see the long-run.

-A socialised economy with a wide-scale sharing of surpluses and resources could easily allocate resources for R&amp;D;, long term investment, innovation and so on.
+A socialised economy with a wide-scale sharing of surpluses and resources could easily allocate resources for R&amp;D, long term investment, innovation and so on.
 Via the use of mutual banks or confederations of syndicates and communes, resources could be allocated which take into account the importance of long-term priorities, as well as social costs, which are not taken into